HenryChapierIntroduction

 From 1987 to 1995 Henry Chapier hosted the TV-show "Le Divan", where he interviewed mostly French but also several nternational celebrities.
 Vangelis also appeared on the show in 1991.
 In 1996 Henry joined the jury of the film festival in Cannes, while in the same year taking on the position of president of the European House of Photography (MEP).
 More recently, in 2003 Henry Chapier presented a show on CANAL+ titled "Merci Pour l'Info".

-Henry Chapier died on January 27th 2019 in Paris, France.
+Henry Chapier passed away on the 27th of January 2019 in Paris, France.

 Filmography